sivak12/sivak12/README.md

 - 👋 Hi, I’m Siva.
 I have worked in Product Development to build Enterprise Web Applications.
-- 👀 I’m interested in building useful apps and solving problems through tech products.
+- 👀 I’m interested in building products and solving problems through technology.
-- 🌱 I’m building using the MERN stack.
+- 🌱 I build using Javascript, Node, Express, React, MongoDB and Java.
-- 💞️ I’m looking to collaborate on building products.
+- 💞️ I’m looking to collaborate on building great products.
 <!--- 📫 How to reach me sivakumaran.e@gmail.com -->

 <!---